cbeck88/visit_struct/README.md

 anything else standard, even if `S` is a complete type (in which case, the compiler obviously knows its members).
 If we're lucky we might get something like this in C++20, but right now there's no way to actually implement the fully generic `for_each`.

+This means that any implementation of `for_each` requires some help, usually in the form of *registration macros* or similar.

 ## Overview